hbc/NGS_Data_Analysis_Course/sessionI/lessons/06_data_organization.md

 Keeping notes on what happened in what order, what was done and by whom, is essential for reproducible research.
 It is essential for good science.
 If you don’t keep good notes, then you will forget what you did pretty quickly, and if you don’t know what you did, no-one else has a chance.
 After setting up the filesystem it is useful to have a README file within your project directory.
 This file will usually contain a quick one line summary about the project and any other lines that follow will describe the files/directories found within it.
 Within each sub-directory you can also include README files to describe the files that were generated.

-> Take a moment to create a `README.txt` for `rnaseq_project` (hint: use vi to create the file).
+> Take a moment to create a `README.txt` for `rnaseq` (hint: use vi to create the file).
 Give a short description of the project with today's date and a brief descriptions of the types of file you intend to store within each of the sub-directories.

 To keep track of the commands you have used while analyzing your data, the `history` command is very convenient.
 We haven't gotten to any data analysis just yet, but as an example we can document the commands we have used to create these folders.